ddosian/homelab/docs/infrastructure/kubernetes.md

 | k3s-worker-02 | 10.20.40.22 | Intel i5 8600          | 16       |
 | k3s-worker-03 | 10.20.40.23 | Intel i5 8600          | 16       |
 ## Deployment guide
-My cluster is has 3 control planes, this makes it HA.
 ### Shared VIP for the 3 control planes
 #### 1. Install keepalived
 ```bash